roll/run.yml/README.md

   - command2
 ```

 Behaviour is exactly what you could expect.
 This format is used by many of CI-services like Travis or CircleCI.
+Probably the most important thing about `run.yml` that there is no any magic in right-side command interpretation.
+It always used as it is:

 ```shell
 $ run task1 # run single task